Literature Reviews

 • External sources like books, social media, customer reviews on third-party websites, Google Scholar, JSTOR, Proquest, etc.

 • Topic-specific sources.
-For example, because most of User Interviews’s work is in the UX space, our VP of User Research, Roberta Dombrowski, often refers to blogs like Nielsen Norman Group, dscout’s People Nerds, Mind the Product, or UX Booth
+For example, because most of User Interviews’s work is in the UX space, our former VP of User Research, Roberta Dombrowski, referred to blogs like Nielsen Norman Group, dscout’s People Nerds, Mind the Product, or UX Booth

 Use a spreadsheet to keep track of your sources and make note of important sections and terms that you want to come back to during the analysis stage.